 Caroline Feraday

-She won LA Press Club's Audio Journalist of the Year Award in 2022 and 2023.
+She won LA Press Club's Audio Journalist of the Year Award for 3 consecutive years in 2022, 2023 and 2024.

 Caroline started her broadcasting career in the UK, in both radio and television for BBC News, 95.8 Capital FM and Sky News and was awarded the Prince Philip Medal for her services to radio and journalism in 2007.
 She moved to Los Angeles in 2013 and has dual American and British citizenship.